Improved algebraic fibrings: Abstract

 \section{Abstract}

-We show that a virtually RFRS group $G$ of type $\FP_n(\Q)$ virtually algebraically fibres with kernel of type $\FP_n(\Q)$ if and only if the first $n$ $\ell^2$-Betti numbers of $G$ vanish, that is, $b_p^{(2)}(G) = 0$ for $0 \leqslant p \leqslant n$.
+We show that a virtually RFRS group $G$ of type $\mathtt{FP}_n(\Q)$ virtually algebraically fibres with kernel of type $\mathtt{FP}_n(\Q)$ if and only if the first $n$ $\ell^2$-Betti numbers of $G$ vanish, that is, $b_p^{(2)}(G) = 0$ for $0 \leqslant p \leqslant n$.
+This confirms a conjecture of Kielak.
 We also offer a variant of this result over other fields, in particular in positive characteristic.

-As an application of the main result, we show that virtually amenable RFRS groups of type $\FP(\Q)$ are polycyclic-by-finite.
-It then follows that if $G$ is a virtually RFRS group of type $\FP(\Q)$ such that $\Z G$ is Noetherian, then $G$ is polycyclic-by-finite.
-This answers a longstanding conjecture of Baer for virtually RFRS groups of type $\FP(\Q)$.
+As an application of the main result, we show that amenable virtually RFRS groups of type $\mathtt{FP}(\Q)$ are virtually Abelian.
+It then follows that if $G$ is a virtually RFRS group of type $\mathtt{FP}(\Q)$ such that $\Z G$ is Noetherian, then $G$ is virtually Abelian.
+This confirms a conjecture of Baer for the class of virtually RFRS groups of type $\mathtt{FP}(\Q)$, which includes (for instance) the class of virtually compact special groups.